Ji Yeon Kim (fighter): Ultimate Fighting Championship

-Kim was scheduled to face Sabina Mazo on December 21, 2019 on UFC on ESPN+ 23.
+Kim was scheduled to face Sabina Mazo on December 21, 2019, on UFC on ESPN+ 23.
 However, on November 1, 2019, it was reported that Kim was forced to pull from the event due to undisclosed injury.

-Kim was scheduled to face Alexa Grasso on June 27, 2020 at UFC on ESPN: Poirier vs. Hooker.
-However, due to travel restrictions for both fighters due to COVID-19 pandemic, the bout was rescheduled on August 29, 2020 at UFC Fight Night 175.
+Kim was scheduled to face Alexa Grasso on June 27, 2020, at UFC on ESPN: Poirier vs. Hooker.
+However, due to travel restrictions for both fighters due to COVID-19 pandemic, the bout was rescheduled on August 29, 2020, at UFC Fight Night 175.
 She lost the fight via unanimous decision.

-Kim was scheduled to face Poliana Botelho on May 1, 2021 at UFC on ESPN 23.
+Kim was scheduled to face Poliana Botelho on May 1, 2021, at UFC on ESPN 23.
 However, Kim pulled out of the fight on March 22 citing injury and was replaced by Mayra Bueno Silva.

-Kim faced Molly McCann on September 4, 2021 at UFC Fight Night 191.
+Kim faced Molly McCann on September 4, 2021, at UFC Fight Night 191.
 She lost the fight via unanimous decision.
 The back-and-forth bout won both contestants the Fight of the Night bonus award.

-Kim was scheduled to face Poliana Botelho on January 22, 2022 at UFC 270, but Botelho pulled out instead and the pairing was scrapped.
+Kim was scheduled to face Poliana Botelho on January 22, 2022, at UFC 270, but Botelho pulled out instead and the pairing was scrapped.

-Kim faced Priscila Cachoeira on February 26, 2022 at UFC Fight Night 202.
+Kim faced Priscila Cachoeira on February 26, 2022, at UFC Fight Night 202.
 She lost the bout via controversial unanimous decision.
 14 out of 15 media scored Kim as the winner of the fight.
 Along with Cachoeira, Kim was awarded the Fight of the Night bonus award; her second overall.

 Kim was scheduled to face Mariya Agapova at UFC 277 on July 30, 2022.
 However, Agapova was forced out of the fight due to knee injury and she was replaced by Joselyne Edwards.
 She lost the fight via split decision.

 Kim was scheduled to face Mandy Böhm on February 4, 2023, at UFC Fight Night 218.
 However, Böhm was forced to withdraw before the event start due to illness and the bout was cancelled.
-The pair was rebook for UFC Fight Night 224.
+The pair was rebooked for UFC on ABC 4.
+Kim lost the fight via a split technical decision (27–28, 28–27, 28–27) after receiving two separate point deductions for fouls, the second of which resulted in the fight being stopped part way through the third round after Böhm could no longer continue.

+After the loss, it was reported on May 16 that Kim was no longer on the UFC roster.